 Q: Where and why is the flyback approach used?

 A: It is generally used in what is considered the low-to-medium power range, around 100 to 250 W or less.
-The basic flyback design has a fairly short and low-cost BOM: input capacitor, primary-side MOSEFT switch, output (secondary)-side rectifier diode, and an output capacitor.
+The basic flyback design has a fairly short and low-cost BOM: input capacitor, primary-side MOSFET switch, output (secondary)-side rectifier diode, and an output capacitor.
 In addition, there is the flyback transformer itself.

 Q: What are some good-fit applications for the flyback design?